jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 I purposely described this as a display formatting concern.
 I view this the same way as a computer storing a one byte binary value as 00000110 and formatting it to display as the number 6 for people to read.
 The underlying value did not change, only the display.

-The key point to UTC time is that it is the *same time value no matter the Wall-Clock conversion.*  People in Mumbai are enjoying lunch while people in San Francisco are enjoying their late night, at UTC time 1602828000000.
+The key point to UTC time is that it is the *same time value no matter the Wall-Clock conversion.*  People in Mumbai are enjoying lunch while people in San Francisco are enjoying their late night, both at exactat UTC time 1602828000000.

 # Gort goes to work